NicoEberlein/mucken-env/README.md

 The environment uses a **hybrid reward system** (dense + sparse) to solve the credit assignment problem:

-1.  **Intermediate Rewards:** After each trick, the winners of the trick receive points based on the card values (normalized).
+1.  **Intermediate Rewards:** After each round, the winners of the trick receive points based on the card values (normalized).
 The losing team receives the negative value (zero-sum).
-2.  **Final Reward:** At the end of the game (after 6 tricks), the overall victory is evaluated.
+2.  **Final Reward:** At the end of the game (after 6 rounds), the overall victory is evaluated.
 The winning team receives a significant bonus (+ game score), the losing team a penalty.

 ## File Structure